Bennett-Petzold/bare_err_tree/README.md

 and library users can ignore the the existence of this crate entirely.
 There is also support for including any implementor of `Error` in the tree with less information, so it works on top of std and other libraries.

-This crate is `no_std` with an allocator required.

 The formatting is borrowed from from [error-stack][ErrorStack].
 Please see the [contributors page](https://github.com/hashintel/hash/graphs/contributors) for appropriate credit.